 For everybody who’s read more than zero books on game design, chances are they’ve seen a version of the following diagram before:

 The illustration is adapted from Csíkszentmihályi Mihály’s own illustration in Flow: The Psychology of Optimal Experience.
 At first glance, not much needs to be said about it, but its familiarity is deceiving—it’s way more interesting in its original context.
-To start with, and to get that out of the way quickly, the “becoming oblivious of time” aspect everyone associates with a flow state is a nice benefit, but nothing more.
-It’s not at the heart of the matter, and it’s not even necessary.
+To start with, and to get that out of the way quickly, the often foregrounded “becoming oblivious of time” aspect is both a benefit and a supporting factor, but that’s it.
+It’s not at the heart of the matter.

 So what is flow about?
 The letter “A” in the illustration represents “Alex,” who is learning to play a game (tennis, in this case), and Alex wants to avoid both anxiety and boredom because neither are positive experiences.
 To avoid these negative experiences, Alex’s only available choice (barring the decision to quit playing altogether) is to return to the flow state—thus, Alex, and any other player likewise, is highly motivated to do just that.